evt/video2/README.md

-# video2
+# video1
-Code samples for my second youtube video :)
+Code sample for video1